Extreme Rules (2018): Main event

-In the main event, Dolph Ziggler (accompanied by Drew McIntyre) defended the Intercontinental Championship against Seth Rollins in a 30-minute Iron Man match.
+In the main event, Dolph Ziggler (accompanied by Drew McIntyre) defended Raw's Intercontinental Championship against Seth Rollins in a 30-minute Iron Man match.
 Rollins performed a turnbuckle powerbomb on Ziggler and pinned Ziggler with a la magistral to make the score 0–1.
 Rollins performed "The Stomp" on Ziggler to make the score 0–2.
 McIntyre attacked Rollins, thus Rollins won a fall by disqualification to make the score 0–3.
 The referee ejected McIntyre, who performed a "Claymore Kick" on Rollins before leaving.
 Ziggler pinned Rollins to make the score 1–3.
 Ziggler executed a superkick on Rollins to make the score 2–3.
 Ziggler threw Rollins into the ring post and performed a "Zig-Zag" on Rollins to tie the score 3–3.
 Ziggler pinned Rollins while using the ropes for leverage to make the score 4–3.
 Rollins executed a catapult into the corner on Ziggler and pinned him with a roll-up to tie the score 4–4.
 Rollins tried to make Ziggler submit to the Sharpshooter and the Crossface, but Ziggler escaped.
 After Ziggler was brought back in the ring, he performed a "Fameasser" on Rollins for a near-fall.
 In the closing moments, Ziggler attempted a superkick, but Rollins countered and performed a superkick and "The Stomp" on Ziggler, however, the time limit expired, thus the match ended in a draw at 4–4 and Ziggler seemingly retained the title.
 However, Raw General Manager Kurt Angle ordered the match to restart under sudden death overtime.
 As the match restarted, McIntyre appeared and distracted Rollins, allowing Ziggler to perform a "Zig Zag" on Rollins to win the match 5–4 and retain the title.